 Our Lectureship programme

-Over the last 25 years, we have worked to build capacity in stroke research, funding in excess of 100 research fellows as well as the UK's first Chair in Stroke.
+Over the last 30 years we have worked to build capacity in stroke research, funding over 100 research fellows as well as the UK's first Chair in Stroke.

 Over the course of the programme, we aim to support Stroke Association Lecturer and Senior Lecturer positions.

 In 2019-20, we invited applications to our UK-wide Lectureship Award Programme, available to researchers across Northern Ireland, Scotland, Wales and England.

 Please do share information about our Lectureship funding with peers and colleagues and help to ensure we can deliver successful capacity building in stroke research in the UK.